I have a love / hate relationship with Arch Linux.

-I love the simplicity.
-I love being able to install everything via my system’s package manager.
-I love running the oh so shiny and new versions of my favorite software.
+I love the simplicity of Arch Linux.
+Being able to install everything via my systems package manager is an absolute joy.
+My heart desires running the oh so shiny and new versions of my favorite software.

 I hate the seemingly semi-annual issues I have after I run an update.